Legal person: Forms

-The term "legal person" can be ambiguous because it is often used as a synonym of terms that refer only to non-human legal entities, specifically in contradistinction to "natural person".

 Juridical persons

 Artificial personality, juridical personality, or juristic personality is the characteristic of a non-living entity regarded by law as having the status of personhood.

 A juridical or artificial person (persona ficta; also juristic person) has a legal name and has certain rights, protections, privileges, responsibilities, and liabilities in law, similar to those of a natural person.
 The concept of a juridical person is a fundamental legal fiction.
 It is pertinent to the philosophy of law, as it is essential to laws affecting a corporation (corporations law).

 Juridical personhood allows one or more natural persons (universitas personarum) to act as a single entity (body corporate) for legal purposes.
 In many jurisdictions, artificial personality allows that entity to be considered under law separately from its individual members (for example in a company limited by shares, its shareholders).
 They may sue and be sued, enter into contracts, incur debt, and own property.
 Entities with legal personality may also be subjected to certain legal obligations, such as the payment of taxes.
 An entity with legal personality may shield its members from personal liability.

 In some common law jurisdictions a distinction is drawn between corporation aggregate (such as a company, which is composed of a number of members) and a corporation sole, which is a public office of legal personality separated from the individual holding the office (these entities have separate legal personality).
 Historically most corporations sole were ecclesiastical in nature (for example, the office of the Archbishop of Canterbury is a corporation sole), but a number of other public offices are now formed as corporations sole.

 The concept of juridical personality is not absolute.
 "Piercing the corporate veil" refers to looking at the individual natural persons acting as agents involved in a company action or decision; this may result in a legal decision in which the rights or duties of a corporation or public limited company are treated as the rights or liabilities of that corporation's members or directors.

 The concept of a juridical person is now central to Western law in both common-law and civil-law countries, but it is also found in virtually every other legal system.